DockYard/styleguides/ux-dev/beginning-a-project.md

 }
 ```

-Additionally, in your `ember-cli-build.js` we'll need to update thet CSS linter for CSS instead of SCSS:
+Additionally, in your `ember-cli-build.js` we'll need to update the CSS linter for CSS instead of SCSS:
 ```js
 ....
 module.exports = function(defaults) {